-- 2. Remove the cap from the valve on one tire, then firmly press the tire gauge onto the valve and measure the pressure. - 3.
+- 2. Remove the cap from the valve on one tire, then firmly press the tire gauge onto the valve and measure the pressure with the tire gauge. - 3.
 Add enough air to reach the recommended air pressure

 Note: If you overfill the tire, release air by pushing on the metal stem in the center of the valve.
 Then recheck the pressure with your tire gauge.